Over the years, there have been a lot of conversations about what age kids should start to specialize in sports, and narrow it down to just one.

 As someone who has been involved with youth sports for over 30 years and has a 15-year-old son and 13-year-old daughter, I can tell you this:

-Statistically, 78% of what our kids here every single day is it direction or a correction, for the time they get up we tell them to wake up, eat breakfast, get dressed, brush your teeth, get in the car, don’t forget your backpack.
+Statistically, 78% of our kids here every single day is it direction or a correction, for the time they get up we tell them to wake up, eat breakfast, get dressed, brush their teeth, get in the car, don’t forget your backpack.
 At school and after school it is the same routine.

 Children don’t really get to explore or play the same way our generation did when we were kids.
 We used to be able to go down the street and play multiple sports, make up games, compete and just have fun doing what we love.
-This diversity of play allowed us to use our bodies different ways and develope balance, coordination, quickness and strength.
+This diversity of play allowed us to use our bodies in different ways and develop balance, coordination, quickness and strength.

 Then when it came to organized sports, there were seasons.
 Those of us who played multiple sports would have football during the fall, basketball in the winter and baseball in spring.

 These days, kids at young ages are being encouraged to specialize and play one single sport for nine or 10 months in a row.
 This is where the challenge comes in,. without diversity of sport the level of competition rises as each child is “all in” on their chosen sport.
 Not only is a child’s body not ready for that much repetitive motion, it is equally challenging for a young child to focus mentally on competing that much.

 I believe if we want our kids to want to continue to play sports you on the age of 13, it is imperative that we allow them to play as many sports as possible and get them down time to truly enjoy what they’re doing.

 I love a good steak, but if you told me that I had to eat steak for nights a week for 11 months in a row, I would probably become A vegetarian.